collective/collective.tiles.discussion/README.rst

 collective.tiles.discussion
 ===========================

-Tile for showing last discussion items in the portal
+Tile for showing most recent discussion items.

 Features
 --------

-- Can be bullet points
+- Tile with several fields to determine which discussion items to show.

 Installation